Snapmaker/Snapmaker-English-Writing-Style-Guide/Snapmaker English Writing Style Guide.md

 ## **Readability**

 Most readers have a purpose in mind when browsing our documentations.
 They could be looking for guidance on certain steps, or they could simply be looking for shipping dates.
-Either way, simplicity and clarity reduces the volumn of documentations and time your audience spend on locating needed information.
+Either way, simplicity and clarity reduces the volume of documentations and time your audience spend on locating needed information.

 ### Be Brief